Empire Earth II: Development and release

 Empire Earth II was developed by Mad Doc Software as a sequel to the 2001 game Empire Earth and published by Vivendi Universal Games on April 26, 2005.

 An expansion pack, which was released by Mad Doc Software called Empire Earth II: The Art of Supremacy, was released on February 14, 2006.

 End of support

 The Multiplayer servers by GameSpy were taken offline on October 10, 2012.

 After the end of the official support, some of the game's community has continued to support the game and produced unofficial patches.
-The most prominent of these patches is aptly called the Empire Earth II Unofficial Path, which is still being updated.
+The most prominent of these patches is called the Empire Earth II Unofficial Path, which was still being updated as of 2014.
 Among other things, some of the unofficial patches, including the Unofficial Patch, support all possible screen resolutions, fixes maximization problems on Windows 8 / 8.1 / 10 / 11, and enables DirectX 9 support to fix problems with only integrated graphics card being detected on Nvidia Optimus laptop under Windows 10.
 On 16 October 2015, Dr.MonaLisa (the creator of Unofficial Patches) released Unofficial Version 1.5.5 which brings back the old Multiplayer Lobby, which is now hosted on a new server.